dariusf/fable/docs.md

 Fable is a Markdown dialect.

 Like with other narrative scripting languages, unadorned text is prose to be shown to the player.
-Narrative-related constructs are represented using Markdown elements.
+Interactivity may be expressed using _instructions_, and are represented using Markdown elements.

 ### Sections

-A Fable story consists of named _sections_, which contain prose interleaved with _instructions_.
+A Fable _story_ consists of named _sections_, which contain paragraphs of prose and instructions.

 Sections are named using headings, and are shown until they end or are interrupted (e.g., by a jump or choice), which may later either continue the section or move to another.
 A section may thus never be shown in its entirety.